-BJE's Non-filing of Form 497's re: Non-monetary Contributions to Chacon
+Chacon's Non-filing of Form 497's re: Non-monetary Contributions from BJE

 On or about October 3, 2013, the BJE committee sent a mass mailer that supported Hector Chacon, Gerri Guzman, Ben Cardenas, and Paul Montoya for Montebello Unified School District.
-The cost of the mailer that was attributable to each candidate-after dividing by four-was approximately \$1,454.
+The cost of the mailer that was attributable to each candidate-after dividing by four-was approximately

 The amount attributable to Chacon was a late non-monetary contribution.
-Within 24 hours of this activity, the BJE committee was required to report the making of this non-monetary contribution to the Chacon committee in the approximate amount of \$1,454 by filing a Form 497 with the Los Angeles County Registrar-Recorder/County Clerk.
+Within 48 hours of this activity, Chacon's 2013 school board committee was required to report receipt of a non-monetary contribution from the BJE committee in the approximate amount of \$1,454 by filing a Form 497 with the Los Angeles County Registrar-Recorder/County Clerk.
 However, that report was not filed.
-(Instead, campaign filings of the BJE committee improperly reported that this spending was an independent expenditure.)